List of Supernatural and The Winchesters characters: Notable guests

-Angels & reapers
+Angels and reapers

 Angels of God are extremely powerful spiritual beings.
 Merely perceiving their true form - even psychically - typically results in blindness, as the appearance of their natural "visage" is overwhelming.
 Only a select few can withstand their true appearances and voices, though no one is ever featured on the show that could do so.
 They often take human vessels to exist in and interact with the physical world; however, they can only enter with the hosts' consent.
 Angels need a particular vessel called the "chosen" one or "true vessels" to be their host if they want to reach their full potential.

 Most angels are portrayed as emotionless authoritarian beings.
 Some angels show disdain for humanity, noting that humans are flawed and inferior creations.
 Lucifer was the only angel to refuse kneeling before humans at God's command.
 All angels, fallen or not, refer to each other as siblings and refer to God as their Father.
 However, most angels never actually meet or talk to God.
 God, their former leader, is noted as missing throughout the majority of the show, leaving the angels to protect humanity instead.
 There is a ranking among the angels, with the higher ranks commanding those at a lower rank.

 Creator Eric Kripke originally did not want angels to be featured in the series, believing God worked through hunters rather than angels.
 However, with so many demon villains, he and the writers changed their minds when they realized that the show needed angels to create a "cosmic battle" between the angels and demons.
 As Kripke put it, "We had the empire, but we didn't really have the rebellion."
 They wanted to have a storyline with a few central characters, but with the massive battles in the background, comparable to Star Wars and The Lord of the Rings, the addition of angels allowed for this.
 Kripke eventually found that it opened up new storylines to include in the show.